Target selection: Region specification

-The first stage in target selection is specification of target region, a process known as Axon pathfinding.
+The first stage in target selection is specification of target region, a process known as axon pathfinding.
 Growing neurites follow gradients of cell surface molecules that serve as chemoattractants and repellents to the growth cone.
-This perspective is an evolution of the Chemoaffinity Hypothesis posited by Roger Sperry in the 1960s.
+This perspective is an evolution of the chemoaffinity hypothesis posited by the neurobiologist Roger Wolcott Sperry in the 1960s.
 Sperry studied how the neurons in the visual systems of amphibians and goldfish form topographic maps in the brain, noting that if the optic nerve is crushed and allowed to regenerate, the axons will trace back the same patterns of connections.
-Sperry hypothesized that the target cells carried “identification tags” that would guide the growing axon, which we now know as recognition molecules that bind the growth cone along a gradient.
+Sperry hypothesized that the target cells carried "identification tags" that would guide the growing axon, which we now know as recognition molecules that bind the growth cone along a gradient.

 Neurons in sensory systems like the visual, auditory, or olfactory cortex grow into topographic maps such that neighboring neurons in the periphery correspond to adjacent target locations in the central nervous system.
 For example, neurons nearby on the retina will project to nearby cortical cells, creating a so-called retinotopic map.
 This cortical organization allows organisms to more easily decode stimuli.

 The mechanisms governing region specification have been well studied in numerous systems.
 In Drosophila, numerous axon guidance molecules have been shown to be involved in precise regionalization of the ventral nerve cord.